IoannaDeni/Yelp/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- List anything else that you can get done to improve the app functionality!
 - [x] Keyboard disappears with tap on the screen

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Did we had to say let for the search bar declaration?

 ## Video Walkthrough